Fast and easy last-minute Thanksgiving recipes!

-USA – The foodie holiday that is Thanksgiving is just around the corner.
-If you're struggling to find food or drinks that are quick, easy, and delicious to make, TAG24 News has some recipes that will win over any crowd.
+The foodie holiday that is Thanksgiving has arrived!
+If you're struggling to find food or drinks that are quick, easy, and delicious to make, we've rounded up some awesome recipes that will be sure to win over any crowd.

 The holidays can be a time full of love or stress, and how well you've prepared for any gathering of friends or family tends to depict which direction your mood sways in.